MarcoSin42/connections-solver/README.md

 # Introduction

 Connections is New York Times game where you are given 16 words.
 Your goal is to group 4 words which have something in common, you do this 4 times since you have 16 words.
+This program is an attempt to solve it aswell as presenting data to prove the validity of this model.

 You can play [Connections here.](https://www.nytimes.com/games/connections)